-The Company's Port Perry Facility (the "Port Perry Facility") features a 7,000 sq. ft. indoor cannabis cultivation facility, along with a 26-acre outdoor cannabis cultivation site.
+The Company's Port Perry Facility features a 7,000 sq. ft. indoor cannabis cultivation facility, along with an 86-acre outdoor cannabis cultivation site.
 The Company pursued outdoor cultivation due to significantly lower facility capital costs and operating costs relative to indoor and greenhouse cultivation.

-The expansion of the Port Perry Facility's outdoor cultivation site ("Port Perry Phase II") adds an additional 60 acres of cultivation area, for a total of 86 acres.
-The licence amendment application and requisite site evidence package has been submitted to Health Canada and the application is under review.
+The expansion of the Port Perry Facility's outdoor cultivation site adds an additional 60 acres of cultivation area, for a total of 86 acres.
+The expansion licence amendment was secured on May 12, 2020.